-- 80286 and higher processors support non-contiguous allocation. - 80286 support Segmentation in Protected Mode, i.e. a process is - subdivided into segment of variable size and each segment or few segments of the process can be placed anywhere in memory - 80386 and higher processors also support Paging, i.e. a Process may be divided into fixed size Pages and then only few pages may be loaded any where in memory for Process Execution. - The key to such non-contiguous allocation systems is the addressing technique.
+- 80286 and higher processors support non-contiguous allocation. - 80286 support Segmentation in Protected Mode, i.e. a process is subdivided into segment of variable size and each segment or few - subdivided into segment of variable size and each segment or to segments of the process can be placed anywhere in memory - 80386 and higher processors also support Paging, i.e. a Process may be divided into fixed size Pages and then only few pages may be loaded any where in memory for Process Execution.